Common Career Mistakes and How to Avoid Them

 Stagnation

-Insufficient personal growth makes employees ineffective and uninspiring, both within the company and on the wider job market.
+Lack of personal growth can cause employees to be uninspiring and uninspiring, both within the company and the larger job market.

-- Look for Mentoring: Find an individual mentor who can provide assistance, suggestions, collaborations or identify areas for improvement.
+- Seek Mentoring: Find an individual mentor who can provide assistance, suggestions, collaborations, or point out areas of improvement.

 Negativity